chipsalliance/firrtl-spec/spec.md

 Probe types may be colored with a layer.
 Layer coloring indicates which layers must be enabled for a probe to be used.
-For more information on layer-colored probes see [@sec:probe-types] and [@sec:probes-and-layers].
+For more information on layer-colored probes see [@sec:probe-types] and [@sec:layer-coloring].

 ### Modules with Enabled Layers

 Modules may be declared with enabled layers.
 A module with enabled layers colors the body of the module with the color of all enabled layers.
 This affects the legality of operations which use probes.
-See [@sec:probes-and-layers] for more information on layer coloring.
+See [@sec:layer-coloring] for more information on layer coloring.

 To declare a module with layers enabled, use the `enablelayer`{.firrtl} keyword.
 The circuit below shows a module with one layer enabled: